yasmineyasmiin/tool/README.md

 -To run this executable on any exemple we hava to access the main directory and execute the command "./StructAnalysis ./Samples/file.net"
 In the paper we used the exemple file Samples/exemple.net.

+--------------- Exemple ------------------------------------------

+------------------ experimental result ----------------------------
+we have applied our approach to the Dining philosophers problem by varying each time the number of philosophers (2,3...100 phiilosophers). we evaluate the size of the reachability graph, the number of observed transitions , the number of aggregates found by applying our tool and calculate the execution time for each example.
+We notice that the size of the reachability graph is increasing exponentially.
+The results are summarised in the attached table.